Basilica of Saint Francis of Assisi: Crypt

 Halfway down the nave one can descend into the crypt via a double stairway.
 This burial place of Saint Francis was found in 1818.
 His remains had been hidden by Brother Elias to prevent the spread of his relics in medieval Europe, a story told by Jon M. Sweeney in The Enthusiast.
 By order of Pope Pius VII a crypt was built under the lower basilica.
 It was designed by Pasquale Belli with precious marble in neo-classical style.
 But it was redesigned in bare stone in neo-Romanesque style by Ugo Tarchi between 1925 and 1932.

 The ancient stone coffin with iron ties is enshrined in an open space above the altar.
 In 1934 his most faithful brothers were entombed in the corners of the wall around the altar: Brother Rufino, Brother Angelo, Brother Masseo and Brother Leo.

 At the entrance of the crypt, an urn with the remains of Jacopa dei Settesoli was added to the crypt.
 This woman of Roman nobility, affectionately referred to as "Brother Jacoba", was the most faithful friend and benefactress of Saint Francis.
 She was at his side in the Porziuncola at the hour of his death.

 Friary of Saint Francis

-Next to the basilica stands the friary Sacro Convento with its imposing walls with 53 Romanesque arches and powerful buttresses supporting the whole complex.
+Next to the basilica stands the Sacro Convento friary with its imposing walls with 53 Romanesque arches and powerful buttresses supporting the whole complex.
 It towers over the valley below, giving the impression of a fortress.
 It was built with pink and white stone from Mount Subasio.
 It was already inhabited by the friars in 1230.
 But construction took a long time, with as result different styles intermingling : Romanesque with Gothic style.
 A major part was built under the reign of Pope Sixtus IV, a Franciscan, between 1474 and 1476.

 The friary now houses a vast library (with medieval codices and incunables), a museum with works of art donated by pilgrims through the centuries and also the 57 works of art (mainly of Florentine and Sienese schools) of the Perkins collection.

 The belfry, in Romanesque style, was finished in 1239.